FMPNmBnr14

 Notes

-The first suite of pieces, in C major and minor, is one of the most telling and convincing of the set.
+The first suite of pieces, in C-major and minor, is one of the most telling and convincing of the set.
 The first movement is a brief prelude with a flowing cantabile soprano melodic line.
 The second movement, an Andantino, presents a wide-ranging sostenuto baritone solo, accompanied in the right hand.
-The Poco lento that follows contrasts brief phrases sounded first in the bass register, then echoed in the soprano range.
-The fourth movement marks a bold digression to C minor and triple meter: its Maestoso declamatory antecedent phrases are followed by contrastingly softer consequent responses.
-Next is an affetuoso Poco lento aria in C minor, followed by a quasi-scherzetto, in which the left hand sounds in active counterpoint with the right hand.
-After a brief Amen, the concluding Offertoire returns to C major: treated individually, thematic units from the six preceding movements are woven into a subtle miniature symphonic sonata structure, yielding two-thirds of the way through to a bold fugato section, which in turn cedes to a quasi-recapitulatory statement and quiet closing.
+The following Poco lento contrasts brief phrases sounded first in the bass register, then echoed in the soprano range.
+The fourth movement marks a bold digression to C-minor and triple meter: its Maestoso declamatory antecedent phrases are followed by contrastingly softer consequent responses.
+Next is an affetuoso Poco lento aria in C-minor, followed by a quasi-scherzetto, in which the left hand sounds in active counterpoint with the right hand.
+After a brief Amen, the concluding Offertoire returns to C-major: treated individually, thematic units from the six preceding movements are woven into a subtle miniature symphonic sonata structure, yielding two-thirds of the way through to a bold fugato section, which in turn cedes to a quasi-recapitulatory statement and quiet closing.